PADI Course Course Director

 After an application is approved, the applicants will start their training by completing several online presentations, knowledge reviews and a Course Director-level exam on PADI Systems, Standards and Procedures.
 These teams are completed at their local PADI instructor Examinations.

-The actual CDTC lasts nine full days and is made up of of staff presentations about how to organize and promote instructor development, lots of hands-on workshops in class, confined water and open water with a focus on evaluation training, professional development and counseling techniques.
+The actual CDTC lasts nine full days and is made up of staff presentations about how to organize and promote instructor development, lots of hands-on workshops in class, confined water and open water with a focus on evaluation training, professional development and counseling techniques.